netlas-io/netlas-io/README.md

 ## What can Netlas.io be used for?

+---

-It can be used to investigate:
+It can be used to:

-* websites and web applications
-* IoT devices
-* other online assets
+ - investigate websites and web applications, IoT devices and other online assets
+ - recon
+ - attack surface management
+ - host information gathering

+---

 ## Who can benefit from Netlas.io?